 Tips and Warnings

 Yeah, it’s still not the end of our guide.
-Here is our giant bonus for you: the useful tips and warnings when setting up your snowboard bindings.
+Here is our giant bonus for you: the useful tips and warnings how to put bindings on snowboard for you.

 - If you are new to snowboarding, it’s necessary to set the forward lean on the highback to avoid some common injuries with beginners.